-For all the other treatments, in the light of the available trial data and all relevant external information, we saw no cogent reason to modify the protocol or intake to those arms of the study.
+We note the investigators plan to discuss closing recruitment for the Molnupiravir and Paxlovid comparisons with the Steering Committee; we have no objection to that plan.
+In respect of the other comparisons, in the light of the available trial data and all relevant external information, we saw no cogent reason to modify the protocol or intake to the study.

-The DMC will next meet to review the safety and efficacy data for all treatments on 10th June 2022.
+The DMC will next meet to review the safety and efficacy data for all treatments in October 2023.